This blog post draws on data and research discussed in our entry on Life Expectancy.

 An alternative approach consists in estimating the average length of life for a hypothetical cohort assumed to be exposed, from birth through death, to the mortality rates observed at one particular period – commonly a year.
 This approach leads to what is known as ‘period life expectancy‘ and it is the much more commonly used life expectancy metric.
 It is the definition used by most international organizations, including the UN and the World Bank, when reporting ‘life expectancy’ figures.
 Period life expectancy estimates do not take into account how mortality rates are changing over time and instead only reflects the mortality pattern at one point in time.
 Because of this, period life expectancy figures are usually different to cohort life expectancy figures.

 For Japan, we can see that life expectancy in 2005 was 82.3 years.
 This means that a hypothetical cohort of infants living through the age-specific mortality of Japan in 2005 could expect to live 82.3 years, under the assumption that mortality patterns observed in 2005 remain constant throughout their lifetime.
 But if life expectancies are increasing the reality for a cohort born then is that the cohort life expectancy is higher than that period life expectancy.
-We see this in the data: if you move the slider forward in the chart below, you’ll see that in 2019 the period life expectancy in Japan was 84.6 years, which means that mortality patterns in Japan did improve in the period 2005-2019.
+We see this in the data: if you move the slider below the map forward, you’ll see that in 2019 the period life expectancy in Japan was 84.6 years, which means that mortality patterns in Japan did improve in the period 2005-2019.

 In general, the commonly-used period life expectancies tend to be lower than the cohort life expectancies, because mortality rates were falling over the course of modern development.
 Whenever mortality rates are falling then the period life expectancy is lower than the life expectancy of the cohort born then